Last updated: 27 September 2021

-(a) Information about your interactions with our Services, such as information about the content, features or other experiences you interact with;
+(a) Information about your interactions with our Services, such as information about the application version, session ID, content, features or other experiences you interact with;

 (b) Data and behavioural analytics about your use of the Service or participation in the Activities (which may involve third party services such as Unity analytics);

 (c) Information collected in or through cookies, device IDs, pixel tags, local storage (such as browser web storage or application data caches), databases, server logs and other technologies;

 (d) Information about how you access our Services, including information about the type of hardware or device that you’re using, its configuration (such as your operating system and graphics processing unit), your browser, Internet Protocol (“IP”) address, location-related information and how your device is performing;

 (e) Certain identifiers that may be unique to you, including identifiers relating to your device or accounts with any distribution platform which is hosting our Services;

 (f) Information about the experiences and features you use through our Services;

 (g) Information about your environment, physical movements and dimensions when you use a device; and